stilberk/The-Game/ProjectDescription/ProjectDescription.md

 ###Designers of the game: Team Feynman

-**Team Members:** Alexander Yanev, Aneliya Ruseva, Borislav Gjoshev, Kalina Mitova, Mariya Ruskova, Neli N., Plamen  , Stiliyan K.
+**Team Members:** Alexander, Aneliya, Borislav, Kalina, Mariya, Neli, Plamen, Stiliyan

 ###Type of the game: 2D animated Role-Play Game (RPG), designed by the team Feynman.